vpolda/FPGA-MultiBoot/README.md

 # FPGA_MultiBoot
-A project focused on implementing multi-hardware configuration functionality on a Xilinx SOC.
+A project focused on implementing multi-hardware configuration functionality on a Xilinx SOC with the end goal of improvying dynamic high performance systems.
 Done on a Kria KV260 which features a UltraScale+ MPSoC ZU5EV.

 # Questions
-DFX or full image boot?
+## Part/core swap(DFX) or full image boot?
- - Dependant on if different i/o, external hardware is needed
+ - Dependant on if different i/o is needed per config, ie different external hardware
+ - DFX is faster, less intense

+## How much Processor intervention?
+Looks like both DFX and full image require configuration on the processor side, maybe we could look into development of Programmable Logic only.
+Either would require the processor to be the driver or an external microcontroller (if custom board is designed).
+It interfaces with the ICAP interface.

 # Requirements
 ## Design